Machu Picchu Travel Guide

 Adventurous travelers should trek to Machu Picchu!
 Trekking packages are organized so you trek to the famous archaeological site and return by train on the return leg of your journey.

 The iconic 4-day Inca Trail to Machu Picchu is the most popular trek in South America.
-The journey takes you through high Andean passes, past lesser-known Inca sites, and culminates with a memorable entrance to Machu Picchu through the Sun Gate.
+The journey takes you through high Andean passes, past lesser-known Inca sites and culminates with a memorable entrance to Machu Picchu through the Sun Gate.
 There’s also the 2-day Inca Trail if you are on a tight schedule or prefer a less demanding walk.

 To hike the Inca Trail, you must reserve a permit in advance.
 There are wonderful alternative treks to Machu Picchu that don’t require a permit if Inca Trail permits are already sold out.

 The 5-day Salkantay Trek is an excellent alternative trek to Machu Picchu for travelers who appreciate nature.
-This Andean trail passes by the imposing snow-capped Salkantay mountain, for which the trek is named, and crosses highland pampas before dropping down into a river valley cloud forest and then onto Machu Picchu.
+This Andean trail passes by the imposing snow-capped Salkantay mountain, for which the trek is named, crosses highland pampas before dropping down into a river valley cloud forest and then onto Machu Picchu.
 Read more about the Salkantay Trek.

 The 4-day Lares Trek is another alternative recommended for trekkers whose interest lies in cultural immersion.
-Follow a route through the Lares Valley, passing remote villages with rich Andean traditions, beautiful mountain scenery, and lesser-known Inca ruins before touring Machu Picchu on the final day.
+Follow a route through the Lares Valley, passing remote villages with rich Andean traditions, beautiful mountain scenery and lesser-known Inca ruins before touring Machu Picchu on the final day.
 Read more about the Lares Trek.

 Hotels